Madagascar flood basalt: Geologic setting

 The formation of three major sedimentary basins on the western edge of Madagascar occurred as a result of crustal extension in the center of Gondwana since Permo-Carboniferous times.
 These basins include Morondava, Mahajanga, and Ambilobe basins.
 The Morondava basin overlies the Precambrian basement and is composed of a thick sequence of Carboniferous to Late Triassic sedimentary rocks from the Karoo Supergroup as well as Middle Jurassic to Cenozoic rocks.
 The Mahajanga, the second largest basin in Madagascar, extends 400 km along the northwestern coast and is filled by a thick sequence of sediments from the Karoo Supergroup deposited during the Late Permian to early Jurassic.
 During the Late Cretaceous, a sequence of flood basalts up to 200 m thick covered Permo-Triassic and Lower Cretaceous sedimentary sequences.
 These basalt flows cover a wide area of the basin and form the Antanimena and Bongolava-Manasamody plateaus.
 During the Early Cenozoic, Madagascar experienced regional uplift and intracontinental rifting.
 This can be evidenced by the development of several graben or half graben systems throughout the island as well as the uplift in the central backbone of the island.

 Age and extent

 The volcanism began in northern Madagascar and moved toward southern Madagascar over a period of several million years.
-While age constraints on the flood basalts vary depending on the source, most concur that the volcanism occurred between 85 to 92 Ma using argon-argon dating processes.
+While age constraints on the flood basalts vary depending on the source, most concur that the volcanism occurred between 85 and 92 Ma using argon-argon dating processes.
 In northern Madagascar, ages ranged from 88 to 92 Ma, while in southern Madagascar, ages ranged from 85 to 88 Ma.
 Argon-argon and uranium-lead dating both indicate that the volcanism first ended in the northern part of the island.
 The extent of the volcanism covers the rifted margin of the eastern coast of Madagascar, the Mahajanga and Morondava basins in western Madagascar.
 It extends down to the Precambrian basement.
 Prior to erosional effects, the flood basalts covered over approximately 1,000,000 km2.